• Tue. Jan 13th, 2026

 A RUGGED MOUNTANOUS LANDSCAPE

 The landscape of the village is rugged and mountainous.
-It has steep slopes and deep valleys where small streams flow.
-The village layout consists of the inner branching of narrow, cobbled streets that can only be accessed by pedestrians.
+It has steep slopes and deep valleys where small natural streams flow.
+The village layout consists of several inner, branching, narrow, cobbled streets that are only accessible to pedestrians.
 The location of the village constantly allows the sun to shine on the surrounding fields for prolonged periods during the day.
 This has benefited the village’s agricultural development over the ages, which in turn has supported its rural farming community.

 THE VILLAGE OF FIKARDOU TODAY

 The modern trend of urbanisation since the island’s independence in 1960 has affected the village dramatically.
-The village, over the years, began to show signs of decline.
-Several of its mainly younger inhabitants migrated from the village to the larger cities, seeking employment and a more modern life.
-The dramatic decrease in the population of permanent residents due to this, left many houses deserted and derelict, bringing economic depression to the village as a whole.
-The countryside surrounding the village was also affected by the abandonment of rural farming.
+With several of its mainly younger inhabitants migrating to larger cities over the years, it began to show signs of decline soon after this.
+Several left seeking employment and a more modern life, and the dramatic decrease in the population left many houses deserted and, in some cases, derelict.
+This, in turn, brought economic depression to the village as a whole.
+The countryside surrounding the village was also affected by the decline of rural farming.
 In 1978, the Department of Antiquities declared the entire village an ‘Ancient Monument’.
-It did this in an attempt to protect the village’s environment, monuments and architectural character.
+These steps were taken to help protect the village’s integrity by preserving the environment, monuments and architectural character.

 NEW RESTORATION WORKS

 In 1984, the Department of Antiquities undertook, as part of a wider program to revitalise rural villages, a new initiative to improve the status of the village.
-This program included work to repair and restore many of the collapsing houses.
-The Department of Antiquities went on to fully restore, among others, two prominent residences in the village.
-The Residences of ‘Katsinioros’ and ‘Achilleas Dimitri’, are outstanding examples of the traditional architecture of the 18th century.
-Today, these fully restored buildings host the Fikardou Agricultural Museum.
-In 1987, these two Houses were also awarded the Europa Nostra International Award for outstanding Architecture.
+This program included work to repair and restore many of the delapidated houses.
+They went on to fully restore, among others, two prominent residences in the village.
+Today, the Residences of ‘Katsinioros’ and ‘Achilleas Dimitri’, are outstanding examples of the traditional 18th-century Cypriot architecture.
+They also host the Fikardou Agricultural Museum, and both houses were awarded the Europa Nostra International Award for outstanding Architecture in 1987.